 About Estonia (Eesti)

-Estonia has lately being recognised by a new nickname “e-Estonia” with its growing digital society.
+Estonia has lately being recognized by a new nickname “e-Estonia” with its growing digital society.
 Tallinn is sometimes dubbed the Silicon Valley of Europe and has the continent’s highest number of startups per head of population.
-For example, a group of Estonians were fundamental in the invention of Skype as well as Mobile-ID solutions, Transferwise and Hotmail.
+For example, a group of Estonians was fundamental in the invention of Skype as well as Mobile-ID solutions, Transferwise and Hotmail.

 Therefore, Estonians are known to be full of contradictions.
 They like to think of themselves as the world’s most progressive people.
 On the other hand, often, they are also contenders for the title of the Most Traditional Beings in the Universe.About Finland (Suomi)

-Finland is a small sparsely populated country in the Northern Europe.
-Population of Finland is 5,5 million, and most of them live in the southern or central Finland.
-Despite of being one of the Nordic countries, Finnish language differs very much from the Swedish, Danish and Norwegian.
-Finnish is actually closest to Estonian, but this will give you endless amount of funny situations since there are many same words that actually mean something totally different.
+Finland is a small sparsely populated country in Northern Europe.
+The population of Finland is 5,5 million, and most of them live in southern or central Finland.
+Despite being one of the Nordic countries, the Finnish language differs very much from the Swedish, Danish, and Norwegian.
+Finnish is actually closest to Estonian, but this will give you an endless amount of funny situations since there are many same words that actually mean something totally different.
 Some people say Finnish is the hardest language in the world to learn, but we’ll let you decide if you agree (you can try to pronounce our longest word epäjärjestelmällistyttämättömyydelläänsäkäänköhän).
 In addition to Finnish, also Swedish is an official language of Finland.

 Nature is very dear to all Finns, and there’s a lot of it.
-Over 70% of the area of Finland is covered by forests, which is actually the highest of Europe.
-There is even a law called “everyman’s right” which allows you to freely roam in the forests and pick berries etc, so that everyone can enjoy nature despite of who actually owns it.
-There is also a saying that Finland is a land of thousands of lakes, which is true since there is over 180 000 lakes in Finland.
+Over 70% of the area of Finland is covered by forests, which is actually the highest in Europe.
+There is even a law called “everyman’s right” which allows you to freely roam in the forests and pick berries etc so that everyone can enjoy nature despite who actually owns it.
+There is also a saying that Finland is a land of thousands of lakes, which is true since there are over 180 000 lakes in Finland.
 Lakes take up almost 10% of the area of Finland.
 Forests and lakes are considered one of the most Finnish landscapes.